Pivotal Elections for Democrats and Republicans in Virginia

 country brothers They wave their posters in Yongkin’s colors, amidst a forest of streamers.

-That evening was just a corner of the street, as a second discussion took place between Glenn Youngkin and Democrat Terry McAuliffe.
+It was on a street corner that evening, there was a second debate against Glenn Youngkin and Democrat Terry McAuliffe specifically.
 The first is a millionaire, supported in his race by Donald Trump, and the second is the Democratic governor of Virginia from 2014 to 2018.

-The Republicans were shunned by Virginia voters for more than a decade, who favored installing Democrats in the state legislature.
+The Republicans were shunned by Virginia voters for more than 10 years, who favored installing Democrats in the state legislature.
 However, the

 red You feel the wind turning in their favour.